Can mice survive winter in a house?

 Why It's Important to Act Quickly

 Mice reproduce quickly and can carry diseases, contaminate food, and cause property damage by gnawing on wood, wires, and insulation.
 If they survive the winter in your house, you could have a much bigger problem by spring.
-Early detection—looking for droppings, gnaw marks, or scratching noises—is key to stopping infestations before they get worse.
+Early detection — droppings, gnaw marks, or scratching noises — is key to stopping infestations before they grow.

 Summary

-Mice can easily survive and even thrive in a house during winter because a home provides warmth, food, shelter, and water—everything they need.
-They enter through small gaps and can multiply quickly while staying well hidden.
-If you want to keep mice from surviving in your home, focus on sealing entry points and keeping food and water sources out of reach.
-Proactive steps are essential for avoiding a full-blown mouse infestation.
+Mice can easily survive and thrive in a house during winter because a home provides warmth, food, shelter, and water — everything they need.
+They enter through small gaps and multiply quickly while staying well hidden.
+Focus on sealing entry points before fall and keeping food and water sources out of reach.
+Call Anchor Pest Services at (603) 785-0118 for a pre-winter inspection across Manchester, Nashua, and Concord.

 Protect Your Family Today